PEXANE2/azure-docs.tr-tr/articles/automation/automation-quickstart-create-runbook.md

 ## <a name="sign-in-to-azure"></a>Azure'da oturum açma

-Adresinden https://portal.azure.comAzure 'da oturum açın.
+Adresinden Azure 'da oturum açın https://portal.azure.com .

 ## <a name="create-the-runbook"></a>Runbook 'u oluşturma